-It is a warranty requirement to comply with these A completed Maintenance Checklist or equivalent will be instructions and documented evidence shall be maintained in the form of a signed checklist as per the Appendix A or required in the event of any safety or warranty claim. operator's equivalent.
+A completed Maintenance Checklist or equivalent will be required in the event of any safety or warranty claim.

 OPERATION

 Before operating the equipment, the installation should be approved by a supervisor to ensure that the system is safe for operation with all commissioning checks completed.